open-guides/og-aws/README.md

 -	❗Be careful with VPC VPN credentials!
 If lost or compromised, the VPN endpoint must be deleted and recreated.
 See the instructions for [Replacing Compromised Credentials](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html#CompromisedCredentials).
 -	❗Security Groups and Route Tables apply entries separately for IPv4 and IPv6, so one must ensure they add entries for both protocols accordingly.
 - 	💸Managed NAT gateways are a convenient alternative to manually managing [NAT instances](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPCNATInstance.html), but they do come at a cost per gigabyte.
 Consider [alternatives](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-comparison.html) if you're transferring many terabytes from private subnets to the internet.
+If you transfer terabytes/petabytes of data from EC2 instances in private subnets to S3, avoid the [NAT gateway data processing charge](https://aws.amazon.com/vpc/pricing/) by setting up a Gateway Type VPC Endpoint and route the traffic to/from S3 through the VPC endpoints instead of going through the NAT gateways.

 KMS
 ---